Greek finance minister proposes ESM debt swap

-This would allow Greece to meet repayments to the ECB totalling 6.7 billion euros that are due in July and August, and lengthen repayment on the rest of the debt.
+This would allow Greece to meet repayments to the ECB totaling 6.7 billion euros that are due in July and August, and lengthen repayment on the rest of the debt.

 Varoufakis told Realnews newspaper that a solution would be “a 30-year loan with a relatively low interest (1.5 percent) from the ESM to Greece”.